cds-snc/gcds-docs/src/en/components/input/use-case.md

 Use an input to gather single-line information from a person when you're expecting a person will write:

-- an individual or unique response.
+- An individual or unique response.
-- a short freeform response.
+- A short freeform response.
-- a response that needs constraints around text length or the format of the response.
+- A response that needs constraints around text length or the format of the response.
-- essential identifying or contact information.
+- Essential identifying or contact information.
-- a date they already know, like a date of birth (for selection of an unknown date, use a date picker).
+- A date they already know, like a date of birth (for selection of an unknown date, use a date picker).

 Note: Only collect information you're authorized to handle and be sure to safeguard it to Government of Canada standards.